Epilepsy & Seizures

 • The majority of patients with Ullrich congenital muscular dystrophy show mutations in one of the collagen VI genes: COL6A1, COL6A2, and COL6A3. |

-Numerous studies using next generation sequencing continue to expand the list of known mutations in these genes, and genotype-phenotype comparisons support that collagen VI-related myopathies are a clinical spectrum.
-The genetic mutations result in variable deficiency of collagen VI at the basal lamina, with an apparently preserved expression in the interstitial connective tissue, whereas a minority of patients shows complete deficiency in the protein (38).
+Numerous studies using next-generation sequencing continue to expand the list of known mutations in these genes, and genotype-phenotype comparisons support that collagen VI-related myopathies are a clinical spectrum.
+The genetic mutations result in variable deficiency of collagen VI at the basal lamina, with an apparently preserved expression in the interstitial connective tissue, whereas a minority of patients show a complete deficiency in the protein (38).

 Genetics.
-Collagen VI genes were first found to be associated with Bethlem myopathy, a milder childhood-onset disorder characterized by muscle weakness and later manifesting multiple joint contractures, indicating tissue-specific importance of collagen VI (30; 06).
+Collagen VI genes were first found to be associated with Bethlem myopathy, indicating tissue-specific importance of collagen VI (29; 06).

 Collagen VI mutations in Ullrich congenital muscular dystrophy reported to date are extremely heterogenous.
-It was once thought that recessive mutations in collagen VI genes resulted in Ullrich congenital muscular dystrophy and that dominant mutations in collagen VI genes resulted in Bethlem myopathy (17; 16).
-However, it is now known that both autosomal dominant and autosomal recessive mutations may result in Ullrich congenital muscular dystrophy (03; 20; 31), as well as Bethlem myopathy (07; 12) and intermediate COL6-RD.
+It was once thought that recessive mutations in collagen VI genes resulted in Ullrich congenital muscular dystrophy and that dominant mutations in collagen VI genes resulted in Bethlem myopathy (18; 17).
+However, it is now known that both autosomal dominant and autosomal recessive mutations may result in Ullrich congenital muscular dystrophy (03; 21; 30), as well as Bethlem myopathy (07; 13) and intermediate collagen VI-related dystrophy.

-There is some work showing that collagen VI is the most abundant collagen subtype in lung tissues, which raises the possibility that the respiratory issues associated with collagen VI disorders is a direct effect of the deficiency on lung function as opposed to the earlier belief that pulmonary function decreased secondary to muscle weakness (23).
+There is some work showing that collagen VI is the most abundant collagen subtype in lung tissues (24), which raises the possibility that the respiratory symptoms associated with collagen VI disorders are a direct effect of the deficiency on lung function as opposed to the earlier belief that pulmonary function decreased secondary to muscle weakness.

 A detailed population study of patients with genetic muscle disease in Northern England, which included over 1100 patients in whom the authors molecularly characterized 31 muscle entities, showed that for the group of congenital muscular dystrophies point prevalence was 0.89 out of 100,000 (28).
 Ullrich congenital muscular dystrophy and Bethlem myopathy had a prevalence of 0.13 out of 100,000 and 0.77 out of 100,000, respectively.